 "A much more worthwhile activity," said Harry.
 They all nodded in agreement.

 "Two Hufflepuff second-years had to go to the hospital wing this afternoon," said Emma.
 "I think one of the Skiving Snackboxes got jinxed.
 The Puking Pastille started working from the other end.
 It wasn't pretty."

 George frowned.
 "I wonder if Chico got them mixed up with Reverse U-No-Poo.
 Someone needs to inspect the inventory.
 We might need a product recall."

-"I'll go check it out with him."
+"I'll go check it out."
 Claire jumped up and headed for the door.

 "I'd better help," said Emma.
 "It sounds like a big job."

-"But can you handle ihim/i?"
-Emma pulled on the door, and finally Claire gave up and the two girls left together for Zonko's, up the lane and across the High Street from the inn.
+"But can you handle him?"
+Emma pulled on the door, and finally Claire gave up and the two girls left for Zonko's, up the lane and across the High Street from the inn.

 Ginny shook her head.
 "What a pair."

 "Did you hear what they did to the statues in the Ministry?"
 Harry asked.

 They all looked at him.
 "You mean the Fountain of Magical Brethren?"
 Ginny said.